Issued: 19 March 2003

 In association with members of the 4Real centre the first skateboard park designed and developed by Angus Council, which will form an important facility for teenagers, has been created.

-The existing putting green has been remodeled to provide a more interesting challenge and this will open latter in the year.
+The existing putting green has been remodelled to provide a more interesting challenge and this will open latter in the year.

 In addition to new facilities the infrastructure of the site has been improved with an extensive network of footpaths, new convenient areas for car parking and the toilet block has been improved notably for access for people with disabilities.